nitinthewiz/TheLinkBlog/_posts/2017/05/2017-05-29-turing-tumble-gaming-on-a.md

     token: "1f87b430"
 ---

-<blockquote>Build mechanical computers powered by marbles to solve logic puzzles.
-Escape planet Eniac and discover how computers "think".</blockquote> This isn't a live project yet but it sure looks cool!
+> Build mechanical computers powered by marbles to solve logic puzzles.
+Escape planet Eniac and discover how computers "think".

+This isn't a live project yet but it sure looks cool!
 I’m hoping the author launches it!
 I’m looking forward to being a backer!